ovokpus/EvolSynth-API/docs/RAILWAY_QUICK_START.md

 3. **Timeout**: Railway first deploy takes 5-10 minutes

 ## 📚 Full Guide
-See `RAILWAY_DEPLOYMENT.md` for comprehensive deployment guide.
+See `deploy/RAILWAY_DEPLOYMENT.md` for comprehensive deployment guide.

+## 📁 Deploy Folder
+All Railway deployment files are now organized in the `deploy/` folder:
+- `railway.toml` - Railway configuration
+- `start.sh` - Startup script
+- `health_check.py` - Health monitoring
+- Documentation and examples

 **That's it!
 Your API should be live on Railway! 🎉**